deso-protocol/state-consumer/DIAGNOSTIC_RECOVERY_MODE.md

 - Similar to above but uses an existing reader for sequential reading
 - More efficient for forward reading

-#### `readForwardFromPosition(file, startPos)`
+#### `readForwardFromPosition(file, startPos, countThreshold)`
 - Reads forward from a given position
+- If `countThreshold >= 0`, only counts entries at positions >= countThreshold (used for backward search validation)
+- If `countThreshold < 0`, counts all entries (used for forward search validation)
-- Decodes and logs up to 50 successive entries
-- Stops after 3 consecutive decode errors
+- Decodes and logs successive entries until it hits 3 consecutive decode errors
+- Prints first 100 entries individually, then every 100th entry to avoid excessive spam
+- Entries past the threshold are marked with `[PAST ERROR POSITION]` in logs
+- Returns the number of successfully decoded entries past the threshold
+- No upper limit on the number of entries it can validate

 ## Important Notes